versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 ### Map Styles

-The [versatiles-style](https://github.com/versatiles-org/versatiles-style) library provides six pre-built map themes (colorful, graybeard, eclipse, neutrino, shadow, satellite) and a style templating engine for dynamic generation of MapLibre-compatible styles with configurable colour, language, and visual effects.
+The [versatiles-style](https://github.com/versatiles-org/versatiles-style) library provides five pre-built map themes (colorful, natural, muted, gray, toner), each with a dark variant, a satellite style, and a style templating engine for dynamic generation of MapLibre-compatible styles with configurable colour, language, and visual effects.
 It works in both browser and Node.js environments.

 ### Fonts and Glyphs